H21lab/tsharkVM/README.md

 * ELK stack in VM will process and index the data
 * Kibana is running in VM and can be accessed on `http://127.0.0.1:15601/app/kibana#/dashboards`

+## Instuctions to build VM from Ubuntu desktop
 ### Clone source code
 ```bash
 git clone https://github.com/H21lab/tsharkVM.git